WordPress/gutenberg/docs/explanations/architecture/entities.md

  - From: The previous value of the property (needed to apply the undo operation).
  - To: The new value of the property (needed to apply the redo operation).

-For example, when a user edits the title of a post, followed by a modification to the post slug, and then a modification of the title of a reusable block used with the post for instance. the following information is stored in the undo/redo stack:
+For example, let's say a user edits the title of a post, followed by a modification to the post slug, and then a modification of the title of a reusable block used with the post for instance.
+The following information is stored in the undo/redo stack:

  - `[ { kind: 'postType', name: 'post', id: 1, property: 'title', from: '', to: 'Hello World' } ]`
  - `[ { kind: 'postType', name: 'post', id: 1, property: 'slug', from: 'Previous slug', to: 'This is the slug of the hello world post' } ]`